Kingston, Jamaica: Rail

-The now disused Kingston railway station served the Kingston to Montego Bay main line with branches from Spanish Town to Ewarton, Bog Walk to Port Antonio, Linstead to New Works and May pen to Frankfield.
+The now disused Kingston railway station served the Kingston to Montego Bay main line with branches from Spanish Town to Ewarton, Bog Walk to Port Antonio, Linstead to New Works and May Pen to Frankfield.

 The railway station opened in 1845 and closed in October 1992 when all passenger traffic on Jamaica's railways abruptly ceased.

 Air

-Kingston's international airport is Norman Manley International Airport while Tinson Pen Aerodrome provides domestic services.
+Kingston's international airport is the Norman Manley International Airport, while Tinson Pen Aerodrome in Kingston provides domestic services.

 Sea

 Historically, the Kingston waterfront was Jamaica's main port with many finger piers at which freighters and passenger liners could dock.
 More recently, with the containerisation of freight, the port has moved to Newport West.

-Law enforcement
+Emergency services

 Jamaica's police force, the Jamaica Constabulary Force, is based on Old Hope Road near Liguanea.
 Smaller police stations, such as Hunt's Bay, Matilda's Corner and Half-Way-Tree, are dispersed across the Corporate Area.
 The Supreme Court of Jamaica is also located in Kingston.
 Other courts, such as the Half-Way-Tree Resident Magistrate's Court, Gun Court, Traffic Court and Family Court, make Kingston their home.
 The Jamaica Defence Force (JDF) has its headquarters at Up Park Camp near New Kingston and Cross Roads.
 The JDF also operates a major naval base at Port Royal.

+Crime rates are high in and around Kingston and Montego Bay, and include gang violence and shootings in inner city areas.
+The highest-crime areas include West Kingston, Grants Pen, August Town, Harbour View and Spanish Town.